All Episodes

 And they're trying to divide it up.

-Take the take the eye off the narrative.
+Take the eye off the narrative.

 We need to bring people together, start a movement.